danatrace/Dynatrace-AWS-Automation-Use-Cases/inventory.md

    - Can not see or run private workflows
    - Can not write (create or change) workflows

-- `workflow-builder` (The Purpose of the Workflow builder is to create, modify and run workflows.
-They have the expertise to create automation services that can be triggered automatically and manually by the Workflow-User)
+- <p> `workflow-builder` <br> (The Purpose of the Workflow builder is to create, modify and run workflows.
+They have the expertise to create automation services that can be triggered automatically and manually by the Workflow-User) </p>
    - Has the same access as the Workflow User
    - Can write/create new workflows and modify existing ones
    - Can share workflows with a usergroup
    - Can share workflows with all users (set public)
    - Can set a service user as Actor

-- `workflow-admin` (The Purpose of the Workflow Admin is to make sure workflows are built properly and that unused workflows dont create unnecesary cost)
+- <p>  `workflow-admin` <br> (The Purpose of the Workflow Admin is to make sure workflows are built properly and that unused workflows dont create unnecesary cost) </p>
    - Has the same access as the Workflow User and Workflow Builder
    - Has Access to all Workflows!